Castalian String Quartet’s Oxford residency extended for further three years

 Oliver Simpson

-Wolfgang Amadeus Mozart Oboe Quartet in F major, K370/386b (1st movement) Tom Kirby
+Wolfgang Amadeus Mozart Oboe Quartet in F major, K370/386b (1st and 2nd movements) Tom Kirby

 Thomas Adès Arcadiana, Op.
 12